-Archaea are the most extreme of all extremophiles—some kinds live in the frigid environments of Antarctica, others live in the boiling acidic springs of Yellowstone.
+Archaea are the most extreme of all extremophiles— some kinds live in the frigid environments of Antarctica, others live in the boiling acidic springs of Yellowstone.
 These single-celled organisms have no nucleus, but have a unique, tough outer cell wall.
 This tough wall contains molecules and enzymes that may keep acid out of the organism, allowing it to live in environments of pH 3 or less.
 (Vinegar, for example, has a pH of less than 3.)
-Archaea also have protective enzymes within their cells.
+Archaea also have protective enzymes within their cells to keep them from becoming too acidic.

 Some scientists think present-day archaea have not changed much from their ancestors.
 This may be due to the extreme environments in which they live, which would allow little chance for successful changes to occur.
 If this is so, modern archaea may not be much different from the original forms—and thus provide an important link with Earth’s earliest life forms.